jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 [Galaxy Zoo](https://www.zooniverse.org"): Gives anyone the chance to classify stars and galaxies.
 You might even be the first to discover something new.

-[Common Voice](https://voice.mozilla.org/en): Lets anyone donate their voice, anonymously, of course so even small companies can improve their software with audible commands.
+[Common Voice](https://voice.mozilla.org/en): Lets anyone donate their voice, anonymously, of course.
+Now even small companies can improve their software with audible commands.

 [Stack Overflow](https://stackoverflow.com): People can ask any question and get a reliable answer from an expert.